'Will stick with me forever': After 57 years, A's say farewell with heartfelt win

 “That was by far the coolest game I’ve ever played in,” Butler said.
 “The coolest crowd I’ve ever played in front of.
 Greatest atmosphere I’ve ever played in front of.
 This last game will stick with me forever.”

-With Thursday’s win, the A’s pushed their record at the Coliseum to 2,492-2,000 during the regular season.
-In addition to Ginn earning the final win, here’s a rundown of the rest of the “lasts” for the A’s at Coliseum on Thursday:
+With the win, the A’s pushed their record at the Coliseum to 2,492-2,000 during the regular season.
+In addition to Ginn earning the final win, here’s a rundown of the rest of the “lasts” for the A’s at Coliseum:

 This browser does not support the video element.

-The 2024 season does not end here.
-There is still a three-game series against the Mariners to be played in Seattle over the weekend.
+The 2024 season did not end here.
+The A's played three more games in Seattle to officially end their Oakland era.
 But this day was all about celebrating an Oakland fan base that showed up in full force.

 “Just simply amazing,” Kotsay said of the fan support.
 “They had the passion.
 They had the love.
 You could feel the love for every one of us in this uniform representing this city of Oakland.
 They were grateful for the effort that we’ve put in this season.
 To honor them today in the way that we did, they were also very thankful for that.”